social-protocols/social-protocols.github.io/content/research-notes/2024-02-06-informed-probability.md

 Once we know S(U,C), then we can estimate how showing the note affects upvotes on the post.

-If we define relevance as we do in my article on (Relevance and Corelevance](https://jonathanwarden.com/relevance-and-corelevance/):
+If we define relevance as we do in my article on [Relevance and Corelevance](https://jonathanwarden.com/relevance-and-corelevance/):

 	R(U,C) = P(U|C) - P(U|not C)
 	R(U,T) = P(U|T) - P(U|not T)